openhab/openhab-docs/introduction.md

 You can install openHAB on your desktop computer for evaluation purposes if you already have any of these systems available for use, but we recommend using a dedicated system in the long run.
 If you feel serious about home automation it may be better to start with a dedicated system right away.

 For anyone undecided: many people find that the simplest way to experiment with openHAB is to get a [Raspberry Pi (Version 2 or 3)](https://raspberrypi.org) and install [openHABian]({{base}}/installation/openhabian.html); a "hassle-free openHAB setup".
 While openHABian offers a streamlined and simplified way to get up and running quickly, it is a complete openHAB home automation system easily capable of automating your entire home.
 However, it is worth noting two potential limitations of Raspberry Pis.
-They are limited in the RAM (memory) and may not perform well when additional database and data visaulization programs are installed.
+They are limited in RAM (memory) and may not perform well when additional database and data visualization programs are installed.
 Running Raspberries from SD-cards only may result in system instabilities as these memory cards can degrade quickly under openHAB's use conditions.

 Once you have openHAB up and running, the [Configuration]({{base}}/configuration/index.html) article contains everything you need to know to get your openHAB installation talking to different devices around your home.